esphome/esphome-docs/cookbook/sonoff-fishpond-pump.rst

 * You have installed the relevant environment and it is functional (Home Assisant, ESPHome).
 * You need to create your own secrets.yaml file.
 * You are proficient in reading instructions and capable of using a search engine.
-* You will look at the documentation on https://esphome.io/ (we may have missed something in this example).
+* You will look at the documentation on this website (we may have missed something in this example).
 * This serves only as a guide and errors and outlets are excluded.

 .. warning::